 Simple Honey Cookies

 The type of honey that you use doesn’t matter.
 When combined with other ingredients and baked, any special flavors that your honey has will be drowned out.
-See my post on baking with honey for general information on baking with honey.
+See my post on baking with honey for more information.

 Remember to always use unsalted butter so you can control how much salt is in the recipe.